-Classroom Policies:
+\Classroom Policies:\

-- Regular participation is expected. - All quizzes and exams can be taken on any computer with Internet access. - Students need to set up or select an environment conducive for testing (e.g. distraction-free area at home, a computer lab at a library, etc.) - Students can take the quizzes and exam at any time between the given dates and times. - A discussion is only a discussion if everyone is participating together.
-Therefore, no points will be given for forum posts once the week is over. - Homework assignments and the paper will lose 10% for each day they are late, and will not be accepted more than one week after the due date.
+Regular participation is expected.

+• Students need to set up or select an environment conducive for testing (e.g. distraction-free area at home, a computer lab at a library, etc.)

+$\cdot$ .
+Students can take the quizzes and exam at any time between the given dates and times.

+• A discussion is only a discussion if everyone is participating together.
+Therefore, no points will be given for forum posts once the week is over.

+$\cdot$ .
+Homework assignments and the paper will lose 10% for each day they are late, and will not be accepted more than one week after the due date.
-Evaluation:

-Grades are based on total points earned.
+\Evaluation:\ Grades are based on total points earned.